Rick-Takeuchi1996/Citi-Bike/README.md

 # Data Set
 I've taken the Data Set from [Kaggle](https://www.kaggle.com/datasets/ryanmcummings/citi-bike-data).
 The data set contains information about NYCitiBike's stations location as well as trip durations, cutomer gender and age and more.

-I also took a NYC Zip-Code GeoJSON from GitHub (https://github.com/fedhere/PUI2015_EC/blob/master/mam1612_EC/nyc-zip-code-tabulation-areas-polygons.geojson).
+I also took a [NYC Zip-Code GeoJSON from GitHub](https://github.com/fedhere/PUI2015_EC/blob/master/mam1612_EC/nyc-zip-code-tabulation-areas-polygons.geojson).

 # Folders
 The Citi Bike analysis was separated into the following folders: